Paraves: Relationships

 In 2015 Chatterjee created Tetrapterygidae in the second edition of his book The Rise of Birds: 225 Million Years of Evolution, where he included Microraptor, Xiaotingia, Aurornis, and Anchiornis; together they were proposed to be the sister group of the Avialae.
-Paraves, Eumaniraptora and Averaptora are generally considered to be synonyms.
-Deinonychosauria will become a synonym of Dromaeosauridae if troodontids are closer to Avialae.
+Paraves, Eumaniraptora, and Averaptora are often considered to be synonyms, depending on the interpretation of paravian systematics.
+Deinonychosauria will become a synonym of Dromaeosauridae when troodontids are found to form a clade with Avialae, to the exclusion of Dromaeosauridae.
 Tetrapterygidae is a polyphyletic grouping of four-winged basal paravian genera.

 Origin and early evolution

 Paravians diverged from other maniraptorans around 165 Mya.
 Then, around 110–90 Mya, the ancestors of Neornithes (modern birds) split from the other paravians.

 Other than the crown group of modern birds, which are direct descendants in the stem lineage of Paraves, there are no extant survivors or genetic material, so their entire phylogeny is inferred only from the fossil record.
 The prototypical fossil is Archaeopteryx, of which 11 specimens have been found, both complete and partial.